TEAMuP-dev/audacitorch/README.md

 Waveform-to-labels models receive a single multichannel audio track as input, and may write to an output label track as output.
 The waveform-to-labels effect can be used for many audio analysis applications, such as voice activity detection, sound event detection, musical instrument recognition, automatic speech recognition, etc. The output for waveform-to-labels models must be a tuple of two tensors.
 The first tensor corresponds to the class probabilities for each label present in the waveform, shape `(num_timesteps, num_classes)`.
 The second tensor must contain timestamps with start and stop times for each label, shape `(num_timesteps, 2)`.

+### What If My Model Uses a Spectrogram as Input/Output?

+If your model uses a spectrogram as input/output, you'll need to wrap your forward pass with some torchscript-compatible preprocessing/postprocessing.
+We recommend using [torchaudio](https://pytorch.org/audio/stable/index.html), writing your own preprocessing transforms in their own `nn.Module`, or writing your PyTorch-only preprocessing and placing it in `WaveformToWaveform.do_forward_pass` or `WaveformToLabels.do_forward_pass`.
+See the [compatibility](#compat) section for more info.

 <a name="metadata"/>